A Unified Dynamical Systems Framework for Cosmology in $f(Q)$ Gravity: Generic Features Beyond the Coincident Gauge: DYNAMICAL SYSTEM ANALYSIS FOR

 \subsubsection{Variation of the effective gravitational coupling}

 Despite the absence of a viable matter-dominated epoch in the $\Gamma_1$ branch for the model $f(Q) = \alpha Q + \beta (-Q)^n$, the robust late-time de Sitter attractor (point $A_1$) motivates further investigation into the behavior of the effective gravitational coupling $G_{\text{eff}} \propto 1/f_Q$.
+First of all, we note that the present-time condition $G_{\rm eff}(z=0)<G$ \footnote{We write the condition as appeared in \cite{Boiza:2025xpn}.
+In our convention $G=1$, so that the condition just reduces to $f_Q>1$.}, which helps to alleviate the $S_8$ tension (see {\it e.g.} \cite{Boiza:2025xpn}), in our scenario provides the upper/lower bound $H_0 \gtrless \sqrt{\frac{1}{6}\left( \frac{1-\alpha}{n\beta}\right)^{1/(n-1)}}$ on the Hubble constant\footnote{We restrict to parameter choices satisfying $\frac{1-\alpha}{n\beta}\geq 0$, ensuring that the analytic expression for the root remains real.} for $n \gtrless 1$; this constraint is tighter than those obtained in a model-independent way from DESI data when assessing modified gravity frameworks which are still consistent with $G_{\rm eff}(z=0) \approx G$ \cite{Ishak:2024jhs}.
+After discussing these observational constraints on the effective coupling itself, we will now inspect those on its relative time variation.

 Specifically, observational constraints on the time variation of $G_{\text{eff}}$ force stringent bounds that any modified gravity theory must respect.
 Studying the variation of $G_{\text{eff}}$ near the de Sitter point thus provides critical insights into the physical viability of the theory at late times and informs the construction of more refined $f(Q)$ models.

-Starting from Eq.~(\ref{frd_ray-1}), for the selected model $f(Q) = \alpha Q + \beta (-Q)^n$, the evolution equation for the Hubble parameter $H(z)$ can be recast as \beq \left[6^n \beta n \left(n-\frac{1}{2}\right) H^{2n-1}(z)-3\alpha H(z)\right] \frac{dH(z)}{dz}-\frac{3 \rho_0 (1+z)^2}{2}=0\,, \eeq where $\rho_0$ is the present-day matter density.
+Starting from Eq.~(\ref{frd_ray-1_rev}), for the selected model $f(Q) = \alpha Q + \beta (-Q)^n$, the evolution equation for the Hubble parameter $H(z)$ can be recast as \beq \left[6^n \beta n \left(n-\frac{1}{2}\right) H^{2n-1}(z)-3\alpha H(z)\right] \frac{dH(z)}{dz}-\frac{3 \rho_0 (1+z)^2}{2}=0\,, \eeq where $\rho_0$ is the present-day matter density.

 Equation~(\ref{for_k_eff_gam1_1}) can be implicitly integrated to yield \beq \rho_0 (1+z)^3 + 3\alpha H^2 + 6^n \beta \left( \frac{1}{2}-n \right)H^{2n}+C=0\,, \eeq where $C$ is an integration constant.